pupil-labs/pupil-docs/alpha-lab/blink-detection/index.md

 ### 2.2.
 Toggling Recordings Remotely Through Blinks

-In the last section of the guide, you will learn how to control a Neon device through a rapid sequence of three blinks.
+In the last section of the [notebook](https://github.com/pupil-labs/real-time-blink-detection/blob/main/blink_detection.ipynb), you will learn how to control a Neon device through a rapid sequence of three blinks.
 Upon detection of said sequence, the companion device will initiate a new recording or stop an ongoing one, as illustrated in the video below:

 <img src="./eye_blinks_toggle_recording.gif" alt="Toggling a recording on/off with blinks" style="display: block; margin-left: auto; margin-right: auto;">